Fiat Abarth 1000SP: Development

 The car was built by engineer Mario Colucci, and based on the mechanics of the Fiat 600 extensively modified, to participate in the races reserved for Group 6 sports cars.
 For this reason, 50 road specimens were built to obtain homologation for racing.

 Overview

 The car uses a tubular steel frame chassis and a DOHC inline 4-cylinder engine; making 105 HP with a twin-shaft cylinder head, placed in a central position capable of pushing the car up to a maximum speed of 230 km/h.
 This engine was equipped with two Weber 40 DCOE carburetors, while the lubrication was a wet-sump with a separate oil filter.
 The gearbox was a five-speed manual.
-The front of the vehicle was particularly sharp to allow a good flow of air through two openings that led to the water radiators.
+The front of the vehicle was particularly sharp to allow a good flow of air through two openings that led to the engine coolant radiators.
 The suspensions in the front section were equipped with superimposed wishbones, stabilizer bars, coil springs, and telescopic shock absorbers, while in the rear section there were tubular oscillating arms, stabilizer bars, and coil springs, and telescopic shock absorbers.
 The bodywork was made of plastic to lighten the overall weight.